Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Introduction

-Even though the linear superposition principle plays an important role in quantum mechanics, in general, and quantum information, in particular, attempts to systematically quantify the amount of superposition, termed as quantum coherence, by using a fixed basis consisting of orthonormal states, have been made rather recently \cite{aberg, baumgratz, winter}.
+Even though the linear superposition principle plays an important role in quantum mechanics, in general, and quantum information, in particular, attempts to systematically quantify the amount of superposition, termed quantum coherence, by using a fixed basis consisting of orthonormal states, have been made rather recently \cite{aberg, baumgratz, winter}.
 Since its inception, quantum coherence has been linked with other quantum resources like non-locality \cite{debasis,nloc1,nloc2}, non-markovianity \cite{titas,nm1,nm2,nm3,nm4,nm5}, entanglement \cite{uttament,ent1,ent2,ent3,ent4,ent5,ent6,ent7, killoran}, and quantum discord \cite{chinese,disc1,disc2}.
 Quantum coherence has also been shown to help in cooling \citep{huber} and work extraction \citep{anders,lostaglio} in quantum thermal machines, as well as augmenting quantum algorithms \citep{hillery, namit, hengfangrover}.
 Studies on the dynamics of coherence range from those in quantum spin models \citep{cakmak, spin1} and physical processes in biological systems \citep{bio1, bio3, bio2} to accelerated frames \citep{chiru2,hengfan} and curved spacetime \citep{curved}, pointing to the importance of quantum coherence over hugely different energy scales.
+See Refs. \cite{cohrecent1,cohrecent2,cohrecent3,cohrecent4,cohrecent5} for most recent works on quantum coherence and other related concepts.

 Quantification of quantum coherence of arbitrary quantum states has until now been proposed in terms of fixed orthonormal bases.
 However, there is nothing sacred about orthonormal bases.
 One can just as well write down a state in terms of a linearly independent basis, which spans the entire Hilbert space, but possibly includes mutually non-orthogonal elements.
 Indeed, non-orthogonal bases naturally arise in several areas of physics, ranging from coherent states in quantum optics \citep{scullybook} to the Bennett 1992 \citep{b92} quantum key distribution protocol.